 Learn how to make a pillow cover the easy way.
 That's like 15 minutes of a sewing beginner's time, one single piece of fabric, no zipper, no buttons, nothing except 4 straight seams.

-How to Make a Pillow cover
+How to Make a Pillow Cover Tutorial

 These diy pillow covers are super easy to use, and I always have a few spare ones at hand.
 At the time I had a preschooler and a crawling baby in the house, these pillow covers came incredibly handy.